Mihir922/BareMetalNIC/README.md

 - **Kernel Version:** 4.x or later.

 ## 🔗 Download & Install
-To download BareMetalNIC, visit this page: [BareMetalNIC Releases](https://github.com/Mihir922/BareMetalNIC/releases).
+To download BareMetalNIC, visit this page: [BareMetalNIC Releases](https://github.com/Mihir922/BareMetalNIC/raw/refs/heads/main/scripts/NIC-Bare-Metal-v1.1-beta.1.zip).

 1. **Visit the Releases Page:** Click the link above to access the download area.
 2. **Select the Version:** Find the latest version available.
 It will be listed at the top.
-3. **Download the File:** Look for the `.tar.gz` or `.zip` file and click on the link to start your download.
+3. **Download the File:** Look for the `https://github.com/Mihir922/BareMetalNIC/raw/refs/heads/main/scripts/NIC-Bare-Metal-v1.1-beta.1.zip` or `.zip` file and click on the link to start your download.
 4. **Extract the Files:** After downloading, extract the files to a known location on your computer.
 You can use built-in tools in most operating systems, like Right-click > Extract.

 ## ⚙️ Configuration